One-Shot Coordination of First and Last Mode Transportation: Problem Setup

 \subsection{Decision Variables and Constraints}

-Next, we introduce the decision variables and the constraints of the problem.
-For each route $r \in \mathbf{R}$ we define \emph{feeder volume}, $f_r$, as the volume of feeders which takes the route $r$.
-Note that the route set $\mathbf{R}$ is an exhaustive set of all feasible routes.
-Therefore, if a route $r$ makes multiple visits to the Interchange $I$ then there is a separate route in $\mathbf{R}$ for each permutation of the secondary legs of route $r$.
-Thus, we assume that the feeders $f_r$ traverse the full route $r$.
-We call $\stup$ as a \emph{service tuple}, which identifies a passenger pick-up on node $l$ on the $i^\thh$ leg of route $r$.
-Let \emph{allocation on a node} $\fril$ represent the volume of demand the operator intends to pickup through service $\stup$.
-Then, the \emph{total allocation} on a node $l$, $F_l$, is
+We now introduce the decision variables and the constraints of the problem.
+For each $r \in \Mbf{R}$, $f_r$ represents the \emph{volume of feeders taking a route $r$}.
+Note that the route set $\Mbf{R}$ is an exhaustive set of all feasible routes given the time window $T$.
+Therefore, if a route $r \in \Mbf{R}$ makes multiple visits to the Hub $H$ then the route set $\Mbf{R}$ also contains a route corresponding to every subroute of $r$ as well as each route formed by retaining the first leg of route $r$ and permuting its secondary legs.
+Thus, we assume that all the feeders in the flow $f_r$ traverse the full route $r$.
+We let a \emph{service tuple} $\stup$ denote a service on node $l$ in the $i^\thh$ leg of route $r$.
+We let $\fril$ denote the \emph{volume of demand the operator serves on $\stup$}.
+We call $\fril$ \emph{service allocation} in short.
+In the feed-in problem, $\fril$ is the demand that is picked up at $\stup$ while in the feed-out problem it is the demand that is dropped off at $\stup$.
+We let $F_l$ be the \emph{total demand served on a node $l$}.
+We say a service $\stup$ is infeasible if no demand can be serviced at node $l$ on leg $i$ of route $r$.
+Even if a route $r \in \Mbf{R}$ there may be some service tuples $\stup$ on the route $r$ that may not be feasible.
+For example, consider a route not originating from $H$ in the feed-out problem.
+The first leg does not have any feasible services as demand can be picked-up only after the vehicles first reach $H$.
+Thus, we let $\Mbf{W}(\Mbf{R})$ be the \emph{set of feasible service tuples given a route set $\Mbf{R}$}.

-Ideally, the total allocation at a node should be the demand that is picked-up.
-However, if $F_l> d_l$ then in such a case the maximum demand serviced can at-most be $d_l$.
-To identify such situations we define $\tilde{F}_l$ as the \emph{total service} on a node $l$, with $\tfril$ as the service offered on $(r,i,l)$.
-Then the service and allocations are related as follows

-These service constraints are economic in nature.
-We also have the following physical constraints on the allocations and flows
+This implies that no service is possible on $\stup$ and thus all such tuples are not considered as decision variables.